phalcon-orphanage/docs/en/x_tutorial-invo.md

     ]
 );
 ```
-Which means, the local attribute `product_types_id` in `Products` has an one-to-many relation to the `ProductTypes` model in its attribute `id`.
+Which means, the local attribute `product_types_id` in `Products` has a one-to-many relation to the `ProductTypes` model in its attribute `id`.
 By defining this relationship we can access the name of the product type by using:

 ```twig
 {% raw %}